360medics/inapp-cli/README.md

 - An IDE that supports the [TypeScript](https://www.typescriptlang.org/) language is recommended (VSCode, Webstorm).
 - Prettier and ESLint IDE extensions are recommended for code formatting / linting.
+- Vetur extension is recommended for code intelligence on `client` project.

 # Guidelines